-Gasket applications cover a large spectrum of materials ranging from acrylic and aluminum to Viton® and PTFE.
-Your gasket manufacturing options are as varied as Die Cutting, Lathe Cutting, Kiss Cutting and Rotary Cutting.
-Monroe has over 40 years of gasket experience, working with the materials listed below for a wide range of applications.
+Gasket applications cover a large spectrum of materials ranging from elastomers, fibers, paper, PTFE, and non-asbestos gasket materials.
+Your gasket manufacturing options are as varied as Die Cutting, Lathe Cutting, Kiss Cutting, Water-Jet cutting, Flash cutting and Rotary Cutting.
+Monroe has over 50 years of gasket experience, working with the materials listed below for a wide range of applications.
 We understand the importance of a proper gasket and the cost considerations.

 One very cost effective method of cutting gaskets is utilizing steel rule dies; others are lathe-cutting and thropcutting.
 Not all methods will produce the same tolerances and some materials only lend themselves to certain methods of manufacturing.
 Perhaps you have a critical dimension, this may require a hardened steel tool or perhaps it will be best produced by water jet cutting or even molding.